Parade of Dwarfs and Giants—La Mercè 2023

 There the giants, dwarfs and bighead figures will wait for the moment they can go to the starting point for the festival procession, the Cavalcada de la Mercè.

+But if all the festivities of La Mercè get to be a bit too much, why not take a culture break?
 Many of the city’s museums observe the holiday with a jornada de portes obertes (open doors).
-Check out our interactive map with all the locations that are throwing open their doors for free: Map of Barcelona Museums with Free Entry for La Mercè.
+To make the most of your time, take a look at our interactive map with all the locations that are throwing open their doors for free: Map of Barcelona Museums with Free Entry for La Mercè.